jtylek/EpesiCRM/README.md

 ---

 1. REQUIREMENTS
+    - Using RoundCube client requires PHP Version 5.2.1 or greater (Note: MySQL database driver requires PHP 5.3 or newer) See more informations in file: *modules/CRM/Roundcube/RC/INSTALL*
     - HTTP web server (apache, IIS) with PHP 5.1.3 support.
 If possible install the latest PHP version due to several bugs in older versions.
     - PHP 5.2.0 is not supported due to bug in json_decode function.
 (PHP >= 5.2.1 works)
     - HTTP server should be configured with index.php as one of default documents.
-    - HTTP server have to support local .htaccess files
+    - HTTP server has to support local .htaccess files to prevent security issues If your server doesn't support .htaccess files then you have to deny access to certain directories and files in data directory.
+From basic installation you should forbid to ready any file from:
+        *data/CRM_Roundcube* and *data/Utils_Attachment* directory.
     - PEAR installed with valid include_path in PHP config.ini.
     - MySQL 4+ or PostgreSQL 7+ database server.
     - FTP or local/shell access to the server.